 - Avoid Bridge Financing Costs Many times, Sellers aren’t able to match the dates of the old and new house – meaning, for example, that they may get their new house on April 15, but not close on the sale of their current home until May 8.
 Bridge financing (where you’re essentially borrowing the equity in your current home until it closes) can be an expensive proposition.

 - If Only We Had a Crystal Ball.
-The reality of any real estate market is that we can’t predict with 100% certainty how it will change in the future.
+The reality of any real estate market is that we can’t predict with any level of certainty how it will change in the future.
 If you buy in the current hot market and at the current hot prices and something happens to cause prices to dip when you’re ready to sell, well you can do the math.

 So what’s the right thing to do?
 It all depends on your individual situation and your tolerance for risk.
 The Toronto real estate market is a crazy place these days.